 An all-on-6 treatment replaces the entire upper or lower set of teeth.

-Generally, an all-on-6 dental implant requires bone grafting and it is easy to clean.
-Therefore, patients who have undergone the procedure enjoy an incredibly beautiful set of teeth.
+Generally, an all-on-6 dental implant doesn't require bone grafting and it is easy to clean.
+So, patients who have undergone the procedure enjoy an incredibly beautiful set of teeth.

-The all-on-6 implant does not require bone grafting.
-Therefore, the treatment duration is 3-4 hours.
-Therefore, it is a same-day dental procedure, which means you can get back to business the next day after the procedure.
+The all-on-6 implant doesn't require bone grafting.
+The treatment duration is 3-4 hours, it is a same-day dental procedure, which means you can get back to business the next day after the procedure.

 Here is an overview of possible side effects following an all-on-6 procedure.